Ciénaga de Zapata National Park Tour - Photo 1

 Ciénaga de Zapata National Park Tour

-On this trip from Varadero, you'll visit the Ciénaga de Zapata National Park, the most important wetland in the insular Caribbean.
+On this trip from Varadero, you'll visit the Ciénaga de Zapata National Park, known for being the most important wetland of the insular Caribbean.
 Description.
-At the scheduled time, we'll pick you up from your hotel in Varadero for the trip to the Ciénaga de...

 • 11 hours

-On this trip from Varadero, you'll visit the Ciénaga de Zapata National Park, the most important wetland in the insular Caribbean.
+On this trip from Varadero, you'll visit the Ciénaga de Zapata National Park, known for being the most important wetland of the insular Caribbean.

 Description

-At the scheduled time, we'll pick you up from your hotel in Varadero for the trip to the Ciénaga de Zapata National Park.
-It offers an exploration of a significant ecosystem in Latin America.
+At the scheduled time, we will pick you up from your hotel in Varadero to begin this trip to the Ciénaga de Zapata National Park.
+You will explore one of the most amazing ecosystems in Latin America.

-After approximately 2 hours, we'll reach the largest wetland in the insular Caribbean.
-Here, we'll embark on a 2.5-kilometre hiking route to discover the diverse nature in this unique area, recognized as a Nature Reserve by UNESCO.
+After approximately 2 hours, we will reach the largest wetland in the insular Caribbean.
+Here, we will embark on a 2.5-kilometre hiking route to discover the rich nature of this area, which has been declared a Nature Reserve by UNESCO.

-During the trip, we'll observe the native mangroves, essential for coastline protection and home to a variety of wildlife, including 258 species of birds, 43 types of reptiles, and 15 mammals.
-You'll learn about these fascinating creatures.
+During the trip, we will observe the native mangroves, essential for coastline protection, and home to diverse wildlife, including 258 species of birds, 43 types of reptiles, and 15 mammals.
+We will provide insights about these fascinating creatures.

-Next, we'll pause at La Cueva de los Peces Cenote on the Zapata Peninsula for a swim, followed by a typical Cuban lunch.
+Next, we will take a break at La Cueva de los Peces Cenote on the Zapata Peninsula for a refreshing dip, followed by a typical Cuban lunch.

-After lunch, we'll visit the Bernabé Garden to observe both native and migratory birds.
-You may spot species such as Zapata wrens, St. Thomas hens, crested grebes, and flamingos.
+After lunch, we will visit Bernabé Garden to observe native and migratory birds.
+With some luck, we may spot Zapata wrens, St. Thomas hens, crested grebes, hummingbirds, long-tailed hawks, Cuban parakeets, marsh goats, herons, flamingos, and cranes.

 Included